Who can be a Plummer foster parent?

 What is the process for becoming a foster parent?

-- The Recruitment & Family Resource Manager will describe our programs, the process, and answer questions
+- The Family Resource Worker will describe our programs, the process, and answer questions

-- An application packet will be brought to your initial meeting with the Recruitment Manager or mailed or emailed to you at your request
+- An application packet will be brought to your initial meeting with the Family Resource Worker or mailed or emailed to you at your request

 - Background checks will be conducted on all household members 15 years and older; medical, personal, and employer references are required